bjascob/amrlib/README.md

 See [Installation Instructions](docs/install.md) for details on setup.

 ## Library Usage
-To convert sentences to grahs
+To convert sentences to graphs
 ```
 import amrlib
 stog = amrlib.load_stog_model()